zekusmaximus/VA_MANUSCRIPT/scenes/ch02-sc04-the-wasteland-connection.md

       "Which means?"
 Elena asked, already smiling.
       "We can show them adaptation they can't predict," Amara said, drawing connections across sets.
 "They think they're voting on an upgrade.
 We'll show them progress that grows."
       She looked up at hackers and gardeners, engineers and organizers, difference held by purpose.
 "We show them this.
 Not just the threat—what they're trying to erase.
 The power of connection."
-      Plans formed and shifted late into the night, like the wall's light.
-Something changed.
-The lines between city and Wasteland, official and unofficial, technical and human began to blur.
+      Plans compressed into actions.
+Jin queued the Helios tap; Nia prepped plaza planters as a buffer; Elena traced evacuation paths for shelters like Lantern House if Solace pushed too hard.
+The line between city and Wasteland blurred into a single plan.
       Tomorrow's vote wasn't about power systems alone.
 It was about the right to grow, adapt, and connect on their own terms.
-Amara was ready to choose.
-      The Garden's living networks pulsed: warning and hope moving through roots, circuits, hands.
-Tomorrow would test them.
-Tonight, in a repurposed water tank, something kept growing.
-      Something beyond Solace's prediction.